Gentrack/gcis-demo-pay-with-confidence/README.md

 Rich push notifications are called so as they support rich media attachments such as images, videos, audio, and interactive buttons.
 Rich push notifications expand your arsenal of creating meaningful connections with your customers using a mobile app.
 Advanced notifications help to convey meaning with images, further improving your overall engagement strategy.
 As an implementation tool, we use Taplytics.
 Being an engagement platform, Taplytics engages and delivers a personalised 1-to-1 mobile customer experience.
 It provides A/B testing capabilities and measures the impact notifications have on app engagement.

-In this demo we connect the Gentrack Platform to an integration layer, represented by Heroku.
+In this demo we connect the Gentrack Cloud Integration Services (GCIS) to an integration layer, represented by Heroku.
 This layer sends the data to Taplytics to trigger customer engagement.
 The process flows as follows:

 ![Flow](flow.png)

 1. A bill is generated for a customer in a Gentrack core system.
-2. The core system triggers and publishes an event to the Gentrack Platform.
+2. The core system triggers and publishes an event to the GCIS.
-3. The Gentrack Platform then sends the event to a registered webhook – a Heroku application that receives bill events from the Platform and then pushes notifications to registered devices using Taplytics APIs.
+3. The GCIS then sends the event to a registered webhook – a Heroku application that receives bill events from the GCIS and then pushes notifications to registered devices using Taplytics APIs.

 As you think about your production deployment you might choose other methods for integration (e.g. event bus, workflow-based integration layer, etc...).
 You will also want to consider how to secure secrets, such as API keys, in your integration layer.